p007g/WebScrapping-ImdbTopRatedMovies/README.md

 ###### Let's get Started.....

 => first we have Python installed in our system.
-=> open the VS-Code editor, make a file named 'scrapper.py'
+=> open the VS-Code editor, make a file named 'scrape.py'
 => next, open the terminal in editor or cmd window and install the following modules:

     pip install request
     pip install bs4
+    pip install openpyxl

-=> start to writing the code in 'scrapper.py'---
+=> start to writing the code in 'scrape.py'---
 --importing both the modules:

     import request
     from bs4 import BeautifulSoup

-=> now we are going to the google and type 'imdb top rated movies' on search bar--
+=> now go to google and type 'imdb top rated movies' on search bar--
    open the website and copy the URL("https://www.imdb.com/chart/top/").

 => we need to configure our scrapper to **send a fake user-agent with every request**--
---to prevent a website to block a web scraper and return a 403 error is because you is telling the website you are a scraper in the user-agents you send to the website when making your requests.
+--to prevent a website to block a web scraper and return a 403 error is because you are telling the website that you are a scraper in the **user-agents**, you send to the website when making your requests.
 for more details : [click here](https://scrapeops.io/web-scraping-playbook/403-forbidden-error-web-scraping/#use-fake-user-agents)

     user_agents_list = [